 Chaplin-Kramer and her colleagues at NatCap investigate the changes nature undergoes and how nature benefits people.
 They strive to quantify the value of the services nature provides, like marshes cleaning our water and protecting us from floods or pollinators boosting our crop production.

-“People are so disconnected from nature, so they don’t understand the power and the benefit of nature and ecosystems on their own lives,” said Cindy Schmidt, the program manager with NASA Applied Sciences Ecological Forecasting program area, who oversaw Chaplin-Kramer's work with the Sustainable Cashmere Project.
+“People are so disconnected from nature, so they don’t understand the power and the benefit of nature and ecosystems on their own lives,” said Cindy Schmidt, an associate program manager with NASA Applied Sciences Ecological Forecasting program area.
+Schmidt oversaw Chaplin-Kramer's work with the Sustainable Cashmere Project.
 “We have to make those connections.
 Becky and her group are really leading the way in that area.”